gotspam/f5-architectures-with-ansible/docs/intro.rst

 Getting Started
 ---------------

-The purpose of this guide is to provide a sampling of hands-on exercises to better understand deployment of BIG-IP in Azure.
+The purpose of this guide is to provide a sampling of hands-on exercises to better understand deployment of BIG-IP using Ansible.

 Lab Topology
 ~~~~~~~~~~~~